mlswg/mls-protocol/draft-ietf-mls-protocol.md

 client MUST ensure uniquely identifies a given ClientInitKey object among the set of ClientInitKeys created by this client.

-The value for init\_key MUST be a public key for the asymmetric encryption scheme defined by cipher\_suite.
+The value for hpke\_init\_key MUST be a public key for the asymmetric encryption scheme defined by cipher\_suite.
 The whole structure is signed using the client's identity key.
 A ClientInitKey object with an invalid signature field MUST be considered malformed.